On modeling NP-Complete problems as polynomial-sized linear programs: Escaping/Side-stepping the "barriers": Introduction

 An optimization problem (using mathematical programming) is defined by both its constraints and its objective function.
-An oddity of the TSP (and many of the other NP-Complete problems as well) is its relation to the linear assignment problem (LAP)/bi-partite matching problem.
-That is, each extreme point of the LAP defined by its linear constraint set can be interrupted as a TSP tour with the assignment of row $i$ to column $j$ (like job $i$ assigned to person $j$) interpreted as city $i$ being the $j^{th}$ city visited.
-However, the cost function of traveling from city to city cannot be captured using the two-dimensional variables traditionally used to state the constraints of the LAP.
-Hence, the key to a polynomial-sized linear program to solve the TSP is to extend the LAP to a higher dimension in order to capture an objective function relating to sets of joint assignments.
-The challenge then is to extend the LAP using a polynomial number of constraints which has all-integer extreme points and projecting to the LAP polytope.
+An oddity of the TSP (and incidentally, of many of the other NP-Complete problems as well) is its relation to the linear assignment problem (LAP)/bi-partite matching problem.
+Specifically, each extreme point of the LAP defined by its linear constraint set can be interpreted as a TSP tour with the assignment of row $i$ to column $j$ (like job $i$ assigned to person $j$) interpreted as city $i$ being the $j^{th}$ city visited.
+The difficulty in this abstraction however, is that the cost function of traveling from city to city cannot be captured using the two-dimensional, \textit{natural} variables traditionally used to state the constraints of the LAP.
+Hence, the key to being able to exploit this feature is to extend the LAP into a higher dimension in a way that an objective function relating to sets of joint assignments can be expressed.
+Also, the numbers of variables and constraints must respectfully be polynomial, and the model must have all-integer extreme points and project to the LAP polytope.
 As far as we know, this possibility is not ruled out by any existing result as it may be able to be accomplished without regard to the traditional city-to-city variables of the TSP but only by using an appropriate cost function on the EF of the LAP.

 The plan of the remainder of the paper is as follows.
 In section \ref{Preliminary_Section}, we give an overview of our basic notions, definitions, and notations; discuss alternate representations of TSP tours; and finally, briefly overview the existing \textit{barriers} and discuss some simple misconceptions and misinterpretations in relation to them.
 In section \ref{SideStepping_Section}, we provide a motivating illustrative example and develop conditions under which \textquotedblleft\textit{the} TSP polytope\textquotedblright\ (and hence, the \textit{barriers}) can be side-stepped/\textquotedblleft escaped from\textquotedblright\ with respect to the goal of developing polynomial-sized LP models for solving the TSP optimization problem.
 Finally, we offer some conclusions in section \ref{Conclusions_Section}.